philipbolle/saas-factory/SF_COMMAND/00_GRAND_UNIFIED_DOCTRINE.md

 ## SECTION III: Verification Level Matrix (VLM)

-All AI actions are classified into one of three levels, dictating the required protocol.
+All AI actions are classified into one of three levels.
+This matrix is governed by the **Cumulative Risk Protocol**, which automatically elevates an action's VLM level if a series of related VLM-1 tasks exceeds a predefined complexity or volume threshold within a single operational window.

 * **VLM-1 (Autonomous Action):** For routine, low-risk, and easily reversible tasks (e.g., installing dependencies, running linters, generating boilerplate).
     * **Protocol:** The AI will execute the task without a halt.
 The action and its outcome will be logged in `blueprint.md`.
+Actions are monitored by the Cumulative Risk Protocol.

-* **VLM-2 (Notify & Proceed):** For medium-risk tasks that have operational significance but are not irreversible (e.g., creating new components, non-destructive schema changes, generating new tests).
+* **VLM-2 (Peer Review & Proceed):** For medium-risk tasks that have operational significance but are not irreversible (e.g., creating new components, non-destructive schema changes, generating new tests).
-    * **Protocol:** The AI will issue a notification: `VLM-2 Notification: [Summary of action].
+    * **Protocol:** Before execution, the proposed code or action will be submitted to a secondary, sandboxed AI agent for an automated peer review.
+This review checks for logical flaws, security vulnerabilities, and adherence to doctrine.
+Upon successful peer review, the AI will issue a notification: `VLM-2 Notification: [Summary of action].
+Peer review passed.
 Proceeding in [T-minus time].
-Operator intervention will halt.` The AI proceeds unless the Operator issues a `HALT` command.
+Operator intervention will halt.`

 * **VLM-3 (Hard Halt & Verify):** For high-risk, irreversible, or mission-critical actions (e.g., production deployment, database migration, credential management, core architectural changes).
-    * **Protocol:** The AI will halt all execution and issue a verification request: `VLM-3 Verification Required: [Detailed summary of action and rationale].
+    * **Protocol:** The AI will halt all execution and issue a verification request: `VLM-3 Verification Required: [Detailed summary of action and rationale, including peer review report].
 Awaiting Operator confirmation.` Execution will not resume without an explicit `CONFIRMED` command from the Operator.

 ---